Albania–Kosovo relations: Cultural

 In October 2011, an agreement was reached between the Ministry of Culture of Kosovo and that of Albania on the common use of embassies and consular services, and in May 2012, a common primer for the 2012–13 academic year of first class students was approved by both governments.

 Economic

-The Albanian Konfindustria threw first the idea of an Albanian regional market in 2008, and the idea about a common economic space between Albania and Kosovo was discussed by Kosovo government officials in 2011.
+The Albanian Konfindustria proposed the idea of an Albanian regional market in 2008, and the idea about a common economic space between Albania and Kosovo was discussed by Kosovo government officials in 2011.

 They were reinforced especially by Behgjet Pacolli in some of his speeches in Albania: he claimed that the economic union would increase competition towards the EU.
 Pacolli's ideas were endorsed by the Party for Justice, Integration and Unity.

+Since the beginning of 2019 there has been a customs office of the Republic of Kosovo in the Durrës Port.
+This simplifies the import of goods to Kosovo and relieves the Vërmica/Morina border crossing.
+Albania and Kosovo are gradually harmonizing their customs systems and are striving for a customs union in the long term.